Tan Zheng: Fight in the Jinggang Mountains

-During Anti-Japanese War and second Kuomintang-Chinese communist civil war
+Second Sino-Japanese War and Chinese Civil War

-During the Anti-Japanese War, Tan served as director of the Political Department in the Eighth Route Army, and deputy director of the General Political Department.
+During the Second Sino-Japanese War, Tan served as director of the Political Department in the Eighth Route Army, and deputy director of the General Political Department.
 During the Chinese Civil War, Tan was the director of the Political Department in the Northeast Democratic Coalition.
 After the founding of the People's Republic of China, Tan Zheng served as the first deputy director of the PLA General Political Department.
 He was promoted to general in 1955 and was granted the People's Liberation Army Red Star of Merit Medal in 1988.
-Tan Zheng wrote “On the political work of the revolutionary army” and “On the enemy purpose and policy” during the Anti-Japanese War.
-He drafted the "Report on the army's political work" in 1944 by the CPC Central Committee.
+Tan Zheng wrote “On the political work of the revolutionary army” and “On the enemy purpose and policy” during the Second Sino-Japanese War.
+He drafted the "Report on the army's political work" in 1944 by the CCP Central Committee.
 After modifications of Mao Zedong, Zhou Enlai, and the approval of the Central Committee, the work was promulgated in the Northwest Board meeting of senior cadres.
 The report is a comprehensive summary of the political work experience of the Red Army, the Eighth Route and New Fourth Army.
-It summaries the change of the situation and tasks of the Anti-Japanese War, also discusses the status, basic principles and the basic principles of the people's army's political work.
+It summaries the change of the situation and tasks of the Second Sino-Japanese War, also discusses the status, basic principles and the basic principles of the people's army's political work.

-After the founding of the PRC
+Later career

-After the founding of the PRC, Tan Zheng became the deputy director of the People's Liberation Army General Political Department, the director, deputy secretary of defense, and the member of the Standing Committee of the CPC Central Military commission.
+After the founding of the PRC, Tan Zheng became the deputy director of the People's Liberation Army General Political Department, the director, deputy secretary of defense, and the member of the Standing Committee of the CCP Central Military commission.
 He used to go into the army and guided the political work.
 Tan was one of the leaders of the Chinese Army in the Korean War.
 He also took part in the organization of Land Reform.
-In November 1956, Tan attended The Eighth National People's Congress and was elected as Secretary of the 8th Central Committee of the Communist Party of China.
-During the Cultural Revolution, he was held in prison for nine years.
+In November 1956, Tan attended The Eighth National People's Congress and was elected as Secretary of the 8th Central Committee of the Chinese Communist Party.
+In 1960 he was accused of "attempting to form an anti-party clique" and demoted.
+During the Cultural Revolution, he was held in prison for nine years, but was released after Mao inquired as to his whereabouts during a Central Military Commission report by Ye Jianying and Deng Xiaoping.
 After his release, he could no longer work due to illness.
 He was politically rehabilitated in 1979, and died in Beijing in 1988.

 Ranks

-Grand General of People's Liberation Army (Da Jiang,1955).
+Grand General of People's Liberation Army (Da Jiang, 1955).